 A Tradition of Excellence

-Born of the humanitarian endeavors of Horace Mann, the institution originally known as Salem Normal School welcomed its first class of “young ladies who wish to prepare themselves for teaching” on September 14, 1854.
-Only the fourth such institution in Massachusetts and the tenth in America, it was welcomed by the city of Salem, which generously endowed its first site at One Broad Street.
+Salem State University was originally known as the Salem Normal School, welcoming its first class of “young ladies who wish to prepare themselves for teaching” on September 14, 1854.
+Only the fourth such institution in Massachusetts and the 10th in America, the school was welcomed by the city of Salem, which generously endowed its first site at One Broad Street.
 The city and school quickly developed a mutually beneficial partnership that continues to thrive.

 Salem Normal School alumnae took community service well beyond Massachusetts’ borders.
-Charlotte Forten, the school’s first African-American student and a graduate of the class of 1856, was the first African-American teacher to journey south during the Civil War to teach freed slaves in South Carolina.
+Charlotte Forten, the school’s first African American student and a graduate of the class of 1856, was the first northern African-American school teacher to journey south to teach freed slaves.
 Other graduates would disburse to teach in elementary and high schools as far afield as Africa, the Middle East and Asia.
 As the demand for teachers increased nationwide, Salem Normal School prospered.

 Salem State was founded in 1854